Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Preliminaries I: Higher Category Theory

 Recall that a space $X\in \Spaces$ is said to be $n$-truncated if the homotopy groups $\pi_i(X,x)$ are all trivial for $i\geq n$.
 It is said to be $n$-connective if all the homotopy groups $\pi_i(X,x)$ are trivial for $i< n$.
 If $\C$ is an $(\infty,1)$-category we say that an object $X\in \C$ is $n$-truncated if for every object $Y$ in $\C$ the mapping spaces $Map_{\C}(Y,X)$ are $n$-truncated.
 This notion agrees with the previous definition when $\C=\Spaces$.
 Let $\tau_{\leq n}\C$ denote the full subcategory of $\C$ spanned by the $n$-truncated objects.
 A morphism $f:X\to X'$ in $\C$ is said to exhibit $X'$ as an $n$-truncation of $X$ if for every $n$-truncated object $Y$ in $\C$ the composition with $f$ induces an homotopy equivalence $Map_{\C}(Y,X)\simeq Map_{\C}(Y,X')$.
 By definition a \emph{Postnikov tower} in $\C$ is a diagram $X:(N(\mathbb{Z}_{\geq 0})^{op})^{\triangleleft}\to \C$ such that for every $n\leq m$ the map $X_{\ast}\to X_n$ exhibits $X_n$ as an $n$-truncation of $X_{\ast}$.
 In particular, this implies that $X_n\to X_m$ exhibits $X_m$ as a $m$-truncation of $X_n$.
 We say that Postnikov towers converge in $\C$ if the forgetful map $Fun((N(\mathbb{Z}_{\geq 0})^{op})^{\triangleleft},\C)\to Fun(N(\mathbb{Z}_{\geq 0}),\C)$ induces an equivalence when restrict to the full subcategory spanned by the Postnikov towers.
 In particular, if $\C$ admits all limits, Postnikov towers converge in $\C$ if and only if every Postnikov tower is a limit diagram \cite[5.5.6.26]{lurie-htt}.\\

-If $\C$ is presentable, the inclusions $\tau_{\leq n}\C\subseteq \C$ admits a left-adjoint for every $n\geq 0$.
+If $\C$ is presentable, the inclusions $\tau_{\leq n}\C\subseteq \C$ admits a left adjoint for every $n\geq 0$.
 This follows from the Adjoint functor theorem together with the fact that this inclusion commutes with all limits \cite[5.5.6.5]{lurie-htt}.
 In this case, we can find a sequence of functors

 and Postnikov towers converge in $\C$ if and only if $\C$ is the limit of this sequence \cite[3.3.3.1]{lurie-htt}.